-On March 2005, Maxus agreed to defend Occidental, as successor to Chemicals, in respect of an action seeking the contribution of costs incurred in connection with the remediation of the Turtle Bayou waste disposal site in Liberty County, Texas.
+In March 2005, Maxus agreed to defend Occidental, as successor to Chemicals, in respect of an action seeking the contribution of costs incurred in connection with the remediation of the Turtle Bayou waste disposal site in Liberty County, Texas.
 The plaintiffs alleged that certain wastes attributable to Chemicals found their way to the Turtle Bayou site.
-Trials in the liability phase of this matter have been concluded, and Occidental and other parties have been found severally, and not jointly, liable for waste products disposed of at this site.
-Trial in the allocation phase of this matter was completed in the second quarted, and the parties are awaiting the court's decision.
-As of June 30, 2007, Maxus has reserved 2 in respect of this matter.
+Trial for this matter was bifurcated, and in the liability phase Occidental and other parties were found severally, and not jointly, liable for waste products disposed of at this site.
+Trial in the allocation phase of this matter was completed in the second quarter of 2007, and the court has entered a decision setting Occidental's liability at 18.73 % of those costs incurred by one of the plaintiffs.
+Occidental's motion for reconsideration of a portion of this decision has been filed with the court, and the parties are awaiting the court's decision on this and other post-judgment motions.
+As of September 30, 2007, YPF Holdings Inc. has reserved 2 in respect of this matter.

 In 2005, Skidmore Energy Company and others ("Skidmore") have sued Maxus (U.S.) Exploration Company ("Maxus US"), a subsidiary of YPF Holdings Inc., in state court in Texas.
 Skidmore claims it was entitled to an assignment of approximately five oil and gas leases in the US Gulf of Mexico.
 Maxus US denies Skidmore's claims.
+Maxus US and Skidmore have entered an agreement to submit this matter to binding arbitration; the arbitration hearing was scheduled to begin in October 2007.

-YPF Holdings, including its subsidiaries, is a party to various other lawsuits, the outcomes of which are not expected to have a material adverse affect on YPF's financial condition.
+YPF Holdings Inc., including its subsidiaries, is a party to various other lawsuits, the outcomes of which are not expected to have a material adverse affect on YPF's financial condition.
 The Company has established reserves for legal contingencies in situations where a loss is probable and can be reasonably estimated.

-YPF Holdings has entered into various operating agreements and capital commitments associated with the exploration and development of its oil and gas properties which are not material except those for the Neptune Prospect.
+YPF Holdings Inc. has entered into various operating agreements and capital commitments associated with the exploration and development of its oil and gas properties which are not material except those for the Neptune Prospect.
 Total commitments related to the development of the Neptune Prospect located in the vicinity of the Atwater Valley Area, Blocks 573, 574, 575, 617 and 618 are US\$ 75 million for 2007 and US\$ 17 million for 2008.